 As kingdom leaders in business, we have the opportunity to bring the Kingdom of God to earth in this tangible way.
 Men and women are designed to lead side-by-side, each working with one another as they exhibit the unique expression of God that is inside each of them.
 God cannot be divided against Himself, so a true reflection of His heart in our businesses will require men and women walking along side one another in humility, collaboration and grace.

 Women, if you are in a position of leadership, rest in the fact that you have been placed there by God.
 If others doubt you, or even more likely, if you doubt yourself, commit to your spirit that you are part of God’s original design.
 You are not second-best or an afterthought.
-You are the ezer expression of God Himself, bringing life, order and strength to all you put your hands to.
+You are the ezer expression of God Himself, bringing life, order and strength to all you do.